CPC464/invoice-experiment-v2/README.md

 2. Install all required dependencies
 3. Start the Flask backend server on port 5002
 4. Start the Streamlit frontend on port 8501
-5. Create log files for both services in the logs directory
+5. Create a log file for the steamlit service in the logs directory.
+The flask app logs directly to the console

 The application will be available at: http://localhost:8501